jaubourg/wires/README.md

 require( "#mysql_user?" ) === "admin";
 ```

 Fallbacks also work within settings that are objects themselves.
-They just disapear when you require the object in its entirety:
+They just disappear when you require the object in its entirety:

 ```js
 //myApp/wires.json